rcacademy/webdevcamp/week1/w1d1/README.md

 HTML has a lot of different tags.
 We will cover the most common ones here but you can also see a full list of them at [W3Schools](http://www.w3schools.com/tags/).

 #### Paragraph <p>

 The most basic tag is the paragraph `<p>` tag.
 You guessed it!
 It lets us create paragraphs in our document.
 This tag requires that you open it with `<p>` and close it with `</p>` at the end of the paragraph.
-There are a few

 ```html
 <p>A paragraph of text can be displayed between these tags</p>
 ```